alhajee/ckan/doc/maintaining/installing/install-from-package.rst

 |

-You can now move on to :doc:`/maintaining/getting-started` to begin using and customizing your CKAN site.
+You can now move on to :doc:`/maintaining/getting-started` to begin using and customizing your FMLD site.

 .. note:: The default authorization settings on a new install are deliberately
     restrictive.
 Regular users won't be able to create datasets or organizations.
-    You should check the :doc:`/maintaining/authorization` documentation, configure CKAN accordingly and grant other users the relevant permissions using the :ref:`sysadmin account <create-admin-user>`.
+    You should check the :doc:`/maintaining/authorization` documentation, configure FMLD accordingly and grant other users the relevant permissions using the :ref:`sysadmin account <create-admin-user>`.

 .. note::

-   There may be a ``PermissionError: [Errno 13] Permission denied:`` message when restarting supervisor or accessing CKAN via a browser for the first time.
-This happens when a different user is used to execute the web server process than the user who installed CKAN and the support software.
+   There may be a ``PermissionError: [Errno 13] Permission denied:`` message when restarting supervisor or accessing FMLD via a browser for the first time.
+This happens when a different user is used to execute the web server process than the user who installed FMLD and the support software.
 A workaround would be to open up the permissions on the ``/usr/lib/ckan/default/src/ckan/ckan/public/base/i18n/`` directory so that this user could write the .js files into it.
-Accessing CKAN will generate these files for a new install, or you could run ``ckan -c /etc/ckan/default/ckan.ini translation js`` to explicitly generate them.
+Accessing FMLD will generate these files for a new install, or you could run ``ckan -c /etc/ckan/default/ckan.ini translation js`` to explicitly generate them.